 What benefits do I get if I’m sick?

 If you’re self-employed as a sole trader, you aren’t entitled to Statutory Sick Pay (SSP).
-Directors of limited companies can opt to draw SSP, but it would come from your own capital.1 Instead, you can claim the lesser-known Employment Support Allowance (ESA).
+Directors of limited companies can opt to draw SSP, but it would come from your own capital. ((In some instances, you can reclaim the cost from the Government.
+This depends on how your payroll is set up and is something for your accountant to advise on.))
+Instead, you can claim the lesser-known Employment Support Allowance (ESA).

 To be eligible for ESA, you need to have made National Insurance contributions.
 What you receive is partly dependent on your age and how many children you have, but the standard payment is currently £73.10 per week.
 You’re obliged to undergo a work assessment and then you are assigned to one of two groups: a work-related activity group where you’re interviewed about your job-seeking efforts, or a support group for those limited by disability.
 Failure to participate in the groups can result in benefit sanctions.